Skip to content ↓

 Story Time: This might be a well-known book with practised actions, a story bag with objects to enhance the storytelling or a book selected by the children.

 Squiggle Whilst you Wiggle: It's as good as it sounds!
 We develop our fine motor skills by incorporating dance, music and large movements to help children develop the fine motor control they need for writing.
 They will learn a new gross motor movement to a piece of music while holding 'flappers' (bits of fabric).
-The children then transfer these movements to floor level and swap their flippers for writing tools (crayons/pens, etc) to make marks.
+The children then transfer these movements to the floor and swap their flippers for writing tools (crayons/pens, etc.) to make marks.
 This could be in foam, on paper, in sand, etc.

 Maths: We explore colours, numbers, patterns, and shapes, using songs and everyday objects to bring the concepts to life!
 Along with the rest of the school, we follow the 'Master the Curriculum,' which allows for a consistent approach.